-Awareness day for keeping good posture at work to prevent lower back pain etc.
+Don’t get caught slouching!
+This lucky November day in Japan brings awareness for keeping good posture at work to prevent lower back pain.

-On this day the leather industry of Japan appreciates good leather and even has a "best look in leather" award.
+On this lucky November day, you may catch many people looking extra cool.
+That’s becasue leather industry of Japan appreciates good leather on this day and even has a “best look in leather” award.

 If you’re looking for a spouse, this is the day to visit a shrine.
 If you’re a man, this is the day to take care of your health.